-XenServer will run on many notebook or desktop-class systems as long as they conform to the minimum CPU requirements.
-However, Citrix only supports systems which have been certified and listed on Hardware Compatibility List (HCL).
-Customers may choose to run on unsupported systems for demonstration and testing purposes; however, some features, such as power management capabilities will not work.
+XenServer runs on many notebook or desktop-class systems that conform to the minimum CPU requirements.
+However, Citrix only supports systems that have been certified and listed on the XenServer Hardware Compatibility List.
+Customers can choose to run on unsupported systems for demonstration and testing purposes; however, some features, such as power management capabilities, do not work.